8 (PROVEN) Strategies for Dealing With a Narcissistic Mother That Actually WORK

 Here are the top 5 strategies for dealing with a narcissistic mother that don’t work to prepare you for what will work.

 Why should you care?
 Because you can learn SO much from what doesn’t work.
-You can stop waiting time on strategies that are bound to fail.
+You can stop wasting time on strategies that are bound to fail.

 Perhaps you’ve tried some or all of the following.
 That’s because it is a natural response.
-You aren’t dumb or weak- far from it.
-It’s just you may not have known what you are up against.
+You aren’t dumb or weak—far from it.
+It’s just that you may not have known what you are up against.

-Why you do it– Worn out, beat up, and exhausted from the endless back and forth, you are desperate for a 3rd party to help you navigate the relationship with Mom.
+Why you do it– Worn out, beat up, and exhausted from explaining yourself to no avail, you are desperate for a 3rd party to help you navigate the relationship with Mom.
 You think if she won’t listen to you, she will listen to an authority figure.
 You hope she will open up to a professional whose job it is to help her.

 Mom will come out of the session declaring victory, saying the therapist either sided with her or alternatively that the therapist is an idiot/doesn’t know what she is talking about.
 She will miss the point of therapy entirely.
-Sadly, she can not enter into the kind of therapeutic relationship with what it takes for her to change- the willingness to be vulnerable, transparent, and reflective.
-Nope, not gonna happen in this lifetime.
+Sadly, a true narcissist is very unlikely to enter into the kind of therapeutic relationship with what it takes for her to change- the willingness to be vulnerable, transparent, and reflective.
+Nope, it’s not gonna happen in this lifetime.

 2) Write her epic letters explaining how she has hurt you